 5.5.
-Should a Participant’s medical condition change after registration, it is their responsibility to inform the Event Organiser and there will be no recourse for refund from the Event Organiser.
-The participant should claim on their insurance.
+Should a Participant's medical condition change more than 30 days after registration, it is their responsibility to inform the Event Organiser and there will be no recourse for refund from the Event Organiser.
+The Participant should claim on their insurance.

 5.6.
 The Participant accepts that the information they give is complete, correct and true to the best of their knowledge.

 5.7.
-The Event Organiser and any contracted tour operator cannot accept responsibility for any issues arising from a medical issue which the Participant has failed to disclose.
+The Event Organiser and any contracted supplier and/or tour operator cannot accept responsibility for any issues arising from a medical issue which the Participant has failed to disclose.